MicrosoftDocs/sdk-api/sdk-api-src/content/winldap/nf-winldap-ldap_result.md

 ### -param res [out]

 Contains the result(s) of the operation.
-Any results returned should be freed with a call to <a href="https://msdn.microsoft.com/a4292638-0686-4c2d-8c51-1d5d079d5782">ldap_msgfree</a>
-    once they are no longer required by the application.
+Any results returned should be freed with a call to <a href="https://msdn.microsoft.com/a4292638-0686-4c2d-8c51-1d5d079d5782">ldap_msgfree</a>once they are no longer required by the application.

 ## -returns